wso2/docs-is/en/docs/administer/http-access-logging.md

     </tbody>
     </table>

 3. Restart the server.
-According to the default configurations, a log file named
+According to the configurations, a log file named
     `           localhost_access_log_sample.{DATE}.log          ` is
     created inside the `<IS_HOME>/repository/logs          ` directory.
 The